RayViljoen/grunt-sitemap/README.md

 }
 ````

 By default the `<loc>` is generated with a path that contains extension.
-Eg: '.hmlt' or '.htm'.
+Eg: '.html' or '.htm'.
-To make your path without extension just add `extension: { required: false }` for this **required** of extension attribute.
+If you don't want extensions to be included in your sitemap, just add `extension: { required: false }`.
+This will give you clean URL endings.

 ## Contributing
 We accept pull requests!
 A special thanks to XhmikosR for keeping things rolling.